matthiasferch/tsm/README.md

 After successful compilation, four files will be created:

 - *tsm-[x.y].js:*
-The compiled JavaScript source, readable
+The compiled Javascript source, readable
 - *tsm-[x.y].min.js:*
-The compiled JavaScript source, minified
+The compiled Javascript source, minified
 - *tsm-[x.y].d.ts:*
-The TypeScript declarations file, which contains a listing of all classes and methods
+The Typescript declarations file, which contains a listing of all classes and methods
 - *tsm-[x.y].js.map:*
-A source map which maps the compiled JavaScript output to the original TypeScript source files
+A source map which maps the compiled JavaScript output to the original Typescript source files

 Using TSM